alex-but/I-Went-There-and-Played-a-Bingo/README.md

 ### Getting started

 1. Make sure you have Python 3.11+ available.
-2. Optionally edit [data/challenges.csv](data/challenges.csv) with exactly 25 rows (add more to keep things fresh).
+2. Optionally edit [data/challenges.csv](data/challenges.csv) with 25 or more rows of challenges (the server samples a random 25 for every player).
 3. Run the server: `python server.py`
 4. Open http://localhost:5566 on your phone (same network) and enter your name with the **Start this game NOW!!!** button.